MeadWestvaco: History

 MeadWestvaco was formed in January 2002 as the result of a merger between The Mead Corporation of Dayton, Ohio, and Westvaco.

 1800s

-The Mead Corporation was founded as Ellis, Chaflin & Co in 1846.
+The Mead Corporation was founded as Ells, Claflin & Co in 1846.
 In 1856, the name was changed to Weston & Mead.
 In 1861, it became Mead & Weston.
 In 1881, the company's name changed again, this time to The Mead Paper Company.
 In 1890, the Ingham Mill in Chillicothe was purchased by the Mead Paper Company, making it a two mill operation.
 In June 1906, the mill in Dayton closed and milling operations shifted to the Ingham Mill.

 In 1888, Westvaco's predecessor company was founded as Piedmont Pulp & Paper Co.

 1900-1950

 In March 1920, the Mead Fibre Company was created to take over operations of the Kingsport Pulp Corporation in Kingsport, Tennessee.
 In 1921, the Mead Sales Company was formed to sell the Mead Paper Company's projects.
 In 1928, the Mead Paperboard Corporation was formed to operate mills in Virginia, South Carolina and Tennessee.
 In 1930, the Mead Corporation was formed to unite the several Mead companies under one umbrella.

 During the 1930s and '40s, the company acquired several mills and companies, including the Dill and Collins mill in Philadelphia, the Brunswick Pulp and Paper Company in Brunswick, Georgia and the Escanaba Paper Company.
 It was first listed on the New York Stock Exchange in 1935.